Bean Me–tuna loves the vulgar staple

 Panforte: a chewy flavor bomb

-While we’re in Italy, Tizi accumulates treasures.
+While we’re in Italy, Tizi lays in supplies–treasures.
 Mainly chocolate.
 Over time we’ve put providers on our maps, in Rome, Florence, Siena, Venice.
 When we’re hanging out in San Marino and Pesaro, which is usually the case, her go-to place is Cioccolatteria & Confetteria Talmone.
 Now we have a new place, in nearby Fano.
-But…, but…More
+But…,…More

 Yes, Rabbit–pan, oven, mouth